 Most employers require a master’s degree in rehabilitation counseling or a related field.
 Master’s degree programs teach students to evaluate clients’ needs, formulate and implement job placement strategies, and understand the medical and psychological aspects of disabilities.
 These programs typically include a period of supervised clinical experience, such as an internship.

 Although some employers hire workers with a bachelor’s degree in rehabilitation and disability studies, these workers typically cannot offer the full range of services that a rehabilitation counselor with a master’s degree can provide.
 Students in bachelor’s degree programs learn about issues faced by people with disabilities and about the process of providing rehabilitation services.
 Some universities offer dual-degree programs in rehabilitation counseling, in which students can earn a bachelor’s and master’s degree in 5 years.

 Licenses, Certifications, and Registrations

-Applicants should contact the state licensing boards for information on what services or counseling positions require licensure.
-Contact information for these state licensing boards can be found through the Commission on Rehabilitation Counselor Certification website.
+Applicants should contact their state licensing board for information on which services or counseling positions require licensure.
+Contact information for these state licensing boards can be found through the Commission on Rehabilitation Counselor Certification.

-Some employers prefer or require rehabilitation counselors to be Certified Rehabilitation Counselors (CRC).
+Some employers prefer or require rehabilitation counselors to be certified.
+The Commission on Rehabilitation Counselor Certification offers the Certified Rehabilitation Counselor (CRC) certification.
 Applicants must meet advanced education, work experience, and clinical supervision requirements and pass a test.
+Certification must be renewed every 5 years.
 Counselors must complete continuing education requirements or pass a reexamination to renew their certification.